New European Commentary

 Isaiah 42:2 He will not shout, nor raise his voice, nor cause it to be heard in the street-

 When Paul wrote that “the servant of the Lord must not strive” in his preaching ministry (2 Tim.
 2:24), he was alluding back to how the servant song described the Lord Jesus in His preaching as not striving or lifting up His voice in proud argument (Is.
 42:2 cp.
 Mt.
 12:19).
 We are the servant in that we are "in Christ".
 All that is true of Him is to be true of us.
 "Shout" is always used in Isaiah of shouting or crying in distress, condemnation or disappointment in human strength (Is.
 19:20; Is.
 33:7; 46:7; 65:14).
 The idea may be that He will not cry like this, but rather be heard by Yahweh and bring blessing to others.
 Yet the verse is quoted in Mt.
 12:19 about the teaching style of the Lord Jesus.
 The Lord didn’t shout out in the streets who He was.
 He wished His followers to follow His example in showing the message to the world just as He did- in who He was (Mt.
 12:18).
-Christ's instruction to His recent converts not to spread the Gospel in an unseemly way, because it was written about Him personally that “he shall not strive nor cry; neither shall any man hear His voice in the streets".
+The Lord Himself withdrew from controversy with the Pharisees and instructed His recent converts not to spread the Gospel in an unseemly way, because it was written about Him personally that “he shall not strive nor cry; neither shall any man hear His voice in the streets".
 In other words, the true preacher of Christ is solidly identified with Him by the very act of preaching.
 Truly "we are ambassadors for Christ" (2 Cor.
 5:20) in our witnessing.
 His voice is our voice.

 Isaiah 42:3 He won’t break a bruised reed.
 He won’t quench a dimly burning wick.
 He will faithfully bring justice-